 Texas B-On-Time (BOT) Loan Program Fact Sheet

 The Texas B-On-Time Loan program is a zero-interest loan.
-Your institution's financial aid office will determine if you are eligible.
-If this loan is offered to you, the financial aid office will instruct you to complete an application and promissory note online.
+Beginning with the 2015-2016 academic year, only renewal awards will be available.
+Your institution's financial aid office will determine your renewal eligibility.
+If this loan is offered to you, the financial aid office will instruct you to complete an application and promissory note online at www.HHLoans.com.

 - Be a Texas resident or be entitled to pay resident tuition rates as a dependent child of a member of the U.S. armed forces; and